kubeedge/kubeedge/docs/configuration/cri.md

 runtimeType: remote
 ```

-By default, `CRI-O` uses `cgroupfs` as a cgroup driver manager, update the `CRI-O` config file (/etc/crio/crio.conf.d/00-default.conf) like this if you want to switch to `systemd` instead.
+By default, `CRI-O` uses `cgroupfs` as a cgroup driver manager.
+If you want to switch to `systemd` instead, update the `CRI-O` config file (/etc/crio/crio.conf.d/00-default.conf):

 ```conf
 # Cgroup management implementation used for the runtime.
 cgroup_manager = "systemd"
 ```

-*NOTE: pause image should be updated if you are on ARM platform and the `pause` image you are using is not a multi-arch image.*
+*NOTE: the `pause` image should be updated if you are on ARM platform and the `pause` image you are using is not a multi-arch image.
+To set the pause image, update the `CRI-O` config file:*

-Here is an example, update the `CRI-O` config file to make the pause image points to the correct image,
 ```conf
 pause_image = "k8s.gcr.io/pause-arm64:3.1"
 ```

-Remember to update `edgecore.yaml` as well for your cgroup driver manager,
+Remember to update `edgecore.yaml` as well for your cgroup driver manager:

 ```yaml
 modules: